Average Pennsylvania Personal Injury Settlements and Verdicts

 But that $85 million remains the statistical number and skews that data.
 From a statistical standpoint, we see that the average can be significantly skewed by a few values that are not remotely representative of the jury verdicts.
 So the median generally provides a better representation of the Pennsylvania verdict data.

-What Verdict Statistics Mean for Your Case
+What Pennsylvania Verdict Statistics Mean for Your Case

 I think statistics like this tell us a lot about the big picture of personal injury cases in Pennsylvania.
 I think it is helpful for Pennsylvania personal injury lawyers who practice over a large swath of the state.

-What do these verdict statistics mean for your case?
-The answer is clear: absolutely nothing.
-There are so many — SO MANY — factors that make up the value of a personal injury case.
-There is no settlement calculator or formula.
 Your case’s true value is disconnected from the average or median settlement or verdict statistics.
-Hundreds of people come to our website every single day looking for information on the settlement value of their claim.
+Hundreds of people come to our website every single day looking for information on the settlement value of their claims.
 We break down jury and settlement data by venue and injury type — the two most reliable factors in predicting how much your case is worth.
-But even those are just pieces of the mosaic that scratch the surface of estimating the case’s value.
-You can also look at sample verdicts (here are some from Pennsylvania in 2015).
-But you will be left with a broad range when you add all of these things up without the experience or the general understanding of how insurance companies and juries value cases.

 How do you narrow that range?
 Only an experienced lawyer who has settled thousands of cases in that jurisdiction can get you there.

 • January 2023 Pennsylvania: $275,000 Settlement: A 26-year-old male bicycle rider was struck and killed by a vehicle at an intersection after the driver of the vehicle was served alcoholic beverages at defendant Keelersville Club.
-Wrongful death action was brought against the club under the Pennsylvania dram shop statute.
-The case settled out of court for what was presumably policy limits (otherwise a wrongful death of a 26 year old would have had a much higher value).
+Wrongful death action was brought against the club under the Pennsylvania Dram Shop statute.
+The case settled out of court for what was presumably policy limits (otherwise a wrongful death of a 26-year-old would have had a much higher value).

 • July 2022 Pennsylvania: $1,278,212 Verdict: The plaintiff reportedly suffered multiple fractured teeth and a right ankle injury, requiring multiple surgeries, when he tripped and fell down exterior steps at a restaurant operated by defendant White Dog Cafe.
 The plaintiff alleged that the defendant was negligent in failing to properly inspect the premises, failing to warn of defects with the steps, and failing to comply with building codes.
 The jury in Philadelphia awarded a very large verdict for a slip and fall case.